 Change in Total Revenue = Total Revenue – Revenue figure before the additional unit was sold

 Step 2: Then we will calculate the change in quantity.
-Change in Quantity is total additional quantity.
+Change in Quantity is the total additional quantity.
 Marginal revenue is used to measure the changes in producing one additional unit.

 Change in Quantity Sold = Total quantity sold – Quantity figure before the additional unit

-So, change in quantity is total quantity sold subtracted by normal quantity or quantity figure before the additional unit.
+So, change in quantity is the total quantity sold subtracted by normal quantity or quantity figure before the additional unit.